edmundhung/conform/.changeset/rich-masks-hang.md

 ---
-'@conform-to/zod': patch
+'@conform-to/zod': minor
 ---

-Set empty object when zodDiscriminatedUnion is specified.
+feat: default value to an empty object when `z.discriminatedUnion()` is specified